codeanddonuts/torus/README.md

 _1. Applicative Functor_
   - Apply(a <\*> b <\*> ...) and lift(a <$> b <\*> ...) functions for List, Stream, Optional and CompletedFuture classes.
+  - Functions to be applied must be in curried form.

 _2. Curry_
   - Currying and parameter order flip functions for uncurried functions.